MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

         For example: "I opened the application in the browser at http://localhost:5000.
 I was able to login as Ni Kang and navigate to the My Documents page.
 I can select a document and fill in the Title and Category fields, but there is an error when I try to upload the document.
 I see a progress indicator displayed on the Upload Document page, however, the My Documents page doesn't recognize that I uploaded a document.
 Can you help resolve the issue?

-    Try to upload file >25MB and verify error message "File size exceeds 25 MB limit."

-    Try to upload an executable (.exe) file and verify error message "File type '.exe' is not allowed."

-    > **TIP**: GitHub Copilot can help you diagnose and fix issues, implement improvements to the user interface, or suggest next steps.
+    GitHub Copilot can help you diagnose and fix issues, implement improvements to the user interface, or suggest next steps.

+1. Continue manual testing and reporting results until all acceptance scenarios for the MVP application pass successfully.

 1. After successfully testing your MVP application, commit and sync your implementation files.